chenzhivis/Analysis-and-Classification-of-Restaurant-Reviews/README.md

 (3) develop NLP classification models that can classify negative reviews for restaurant managers, help the manager save time on absorbing information, help restaurants improve the business.

-(4) try our model on a similar fast food restaurant's (KFC) reviews.
+(4) try various ML technics, deep learning, xgboost to build NLP models, evaluate models.

-(5) sell this NLP classification model to a restaurant manager for $1,000.
+(5) try our model on a similar fast food restaurant's (KFC) reviews.

 ## Resources of data:
 McDonald's review dataset from data.world: